Snapshot testing is an extension of usual expected-vs-actual assertion where the following conditions apply:

 Auto-update mode is the flagship feature of snapshot testing.
 Essentially, this reverses the process of testing, i.e. using the actual generated object to overwrite the snapshot provided in the test.
 To remove redundancy, even if auto-update mode is enabled, this overwriting procedure only happens when a test fails during the test run.

-For the web page comparison and CSV content generation, the tests are done in the front-end using Jest.
+For the web page comparison and CSV content generation, the tests are done in the frontend using Jest.
 Jest has native support for snapshot testing (in fact, that is where the name is obtained from!).
 Auto-update mode is activated by pressing u

-For email generation, the tests are done in the back-end.
+For email generation, the tests are done in the backend.
 Auto-update mode is activated by setting the value of test.snapshot.update

 to true